ZichengMa/CrimeMapUIUC/README.md

     * Setting up the client and server side of our website
     * CSS design
     * Designing table relations
-2. Erkai Yu:
+3. Erkai Yu:
     * Writing advanced queries for the database
     * Adding update supports to the database with stored procedures
     * Adding labels to crime data
     * Analyzing query performance
     * Setting up GCP SQL server
     * CSS design
     * Designing table relations
-3. Zicheng Ma:
-    * Loading and cleaning crime data to fit database design, with Python
-    * Setting up website
-    * CSS design
-    * Designing table relations
-    * Analyzing query performance
-    * Writing search query for database
-    * Embedding DateTime select and drop select UI
-    * Drawing UML graph
 4. Elijah Ye:
     * Writing update and delete queries for database
     * Enabling sign in features of website